Most Memorable TV Series from the 90s

 Seinfeld

-No list of iconic shows that aired in the 90s would be complete without mentioning Seinfeld.
+No list of iconic shows that aired in the 90s would be complete without mentioning “Seinfeld.”
 This motley crew of characters and their daily dilemmas turned into a television phenomenon that was nothing short of amazing.
 While sitcom writers and actors have tried to replicate the show in one form or another, nobody has succeeded.
 Now with the series available on Netflix, there really is no need to reinvent the wheel.

 The Sopranos

-The Sopranos caught our imaginations with stellar performances from the late James Gandolfini who played Tony Soprano, a New Jersey mobster who does his best to balance family life as a professional criminal.
+Media has always drawn a connecting line between mobsters and gambling.
+“The Sopranos” could be ranked along those books and films about gambling when it caught audiences’ imaginations with stellar performances from the late James Gandolfini.
+Gandolfini played Tony Soprano, a New Jersey mobster who does his best to balance family life as a professional criminal.
 Rumors are that real-life mobsters would call Gandolfini to praise him for his authentic performances.

 Full House

-This popular 90s TV program has been called “The Brady Bunch of the ‘90s,” and is best remembered for its corny-but-endearing humor and interchangeable twin baby actresses Mary Kate and Ashley Olsen.
-The Full House cast recently lost Bob Saget who sadly died at age 65.
-Saget played the widowed father Danny Tanner who enlists his brother-in-law Jesse Katsopolis and best friend Joey Gladstone to help raise his three daughters.
-If you missed this series, you can now watch the lives of DJ and the Tanners on Netflix in Fuller House.
+This popular 90s TV program has been called “The Brady Bunch of the ‘90s,” and is best remembered for its corny-but-endearing humor and interchangeable twin baby actresses, Mary Kate and Ashley Olsen.
+The “Full House” cast recently lost Bob Saget, who sadly died at age 65.
+Saget played the widowed father, Danny Tanner who enlists his brother-in-law Jesse Katsopolis and best friend Joey Gladstone to help raise his three daughters.
+If you missed this series, you can now watch the lives of DJ and the Tanners on Netflix in “Fuller House.”

 Frasier

-Frasier started as a spin-off of Cheers (where everybody knows your name,) and went on to become one of the most critically acclaimed sitcoms of all time, scooping up 37 Emmys in its 11-year run.
-Those who were lucky enough to tune into the series had a front-row seat to the comedic genius of Kelsey Grammar who depicted a psychiatrist-turned-radio advice show host Frasier Crane, and his equally interesting and oddball friends and family.
+Frasier started as a spin-off of Cheers (where everybody knows your name,) and went on to become one of the most critically-acclaimed sitcoms of all time, scooping up 37 Emmys in its 11-year run.
+Those who were lucky enough to tune in to the series had a front-row seat to the comedic genius of Kelsey Grammar, who depicted a psychiatrist-turned-radio advice show host Frasier Crane (and his equally interesting and oddball friends and family.)

 Actress Vanessa Hudgens flipping casino chips next to the text "The King of Casinos"